 Centered around the core courses of humanities (integrated history & literature), mathematics, science, and Christian studies, the upper school curriculum at Dominion trains the student not only to master the fundamentals of a given subject, but also to appreciate the interconnections between the disciplines, and thus see the inherent wisdom in the Created order.

 Students gain a thorough training in the mathematics sub-disciplines from Algebra and Geometry through Trigonometry and Calculus, as well as sciences of Biology, Chemistry and Physics.
 Course-work emphasizes both the practical experience of math and science in day-to-day life, as well as the theoretical foundations of math and science that explain the God-ordered reality we see in the world.

 Beyond the traditional core subjects, our students train in the practice of beauty through music, art and language.
-Believing that a well-rounded education includes an appreciation of the arts, we offer courses in classical guitar, chorus, musical theatre, art and art history, and Spanish for upper school students.
+Believing that a well-rounded education includes an appreciation of the arts, we offer courses in chorale, drama, art and art history, aesthetics, and Spanish for upper school students.

 As students comprehend the interconnections among disciplines, their appreciation for the God-established order in the world deepens.
 This appreciation leads them to more clearly formed convictions on matters of truth and falsehood, right and wrong, and wisdom and folly.
 At Dominion Christian School, we teach the expression of these convictions in written and oral formats, as well as in a life well-lived to God’s glory.

 The upper school humanities program is rich, providing a broad foundation of theology, literature, and primary historical documents.
-Since we “begin with the end in mind,” we encourage families of students of all ages to peruse the full upper school literature list, which reflects the full scope of what a Dominion education can produce.
-Review the full upper school humanities reading list by clicking HERE.
+Since we “begin with the end in mind,” we encourage families of students of all ages to peruse the full upper school literature list HERE.